-We will be offering both in-person and online consulting locations and modalities for Fall 2021.
+We offer faculty and staff in-person, online, and asynchronous consulting modalities with the option to have recurring weekly appointments for one to two hours.
 You can schedule appointments for yourself or direct students to do so through our online scheduling site.
 Please visit our hours and locations page for an explanation of our hours and locations/modalities.

-If you require verification that a student came to the Writing Center, the student can forward you a copy of our client report letter, which summarize the session.
+If you require verification that a student came to the Writing Center, the student can forward you a copy of our client report letter, which summarizes the session.

-We have also instituted an online chat feature that can be accessed through our homepage.
-This chat feature is intended to answer quick questions, help students make appointments, or troubleshoot any tech issues with their online appointments.
-If questions become too lengthy, students will be asked to make an appointment.
+We have also instituted an online chat feature that can be accessed through our website.
+This chat feature is intended to answer quick questions, help people make appointments, or troubleshoot any tech issues with online appointments.
 If users provide an email when initiating a chat session, they can be sent a transcript of the session.